Tardsquad/tardsquad-discord-bot/README.md

   * ~[Cloud Run Service](https://console.cloud.google.com/run/detail/us-central1/tardsquad-discord-bot/metrics?project=tardsquad-discord-bot) Application that runs our container for the image published to GCR.~
      * The Cloud Run service is disabled by deploying the demo Hello World program, as there is no disable functionality.
   	 * Set to use the container image `gcr.io/tardsquad-discord-bot/tardsquad-discord-bot:latest`.
-  * [Compute Engine](https://console.cloud.google.com/compute/instances?project=tardsquad-discord-bot) Where the VM `tardbot-vm` is defined and managed that runs our container for image thepublished to GCR via Cloud Build Triggers.
+  * [Compute Engine](https://console.cloud.google.com/compute/instances?project=tardsquad-discord-bot) Where the VM `tardbot-vm` is defined and managed, which runs our container for the image published to GCR via Cloud Build Triggers.
     * The envvar `DISCORD_TOKEN` is configured where the container is selected for the VM.
    * Cloud Build
      * [Build History](https://console.cloud.google.com/cloud-build/builds;region=global?project=tardsquad-discord-bot) shows current triggered builds.
      * [Cloud Build Triggers](https://console.cloud.google.com/cloud-build/triggers?project=tardsquad-discord-bot)
        * Sets up build/push/deploy on git version tag push by pointing to [.google-cloud/cloudbuild.yaml](.google-cloud/cloudbuild.yaml).
-       * Manually triger a build from the UI withou making a new git tag.
+       * Manually trigger a build from the UI without making a new git tag.
   * [Container Registry](https://console.cloud.google.com/gcr/images/tardsquad-discord-bot?project=tardsquad-discord-bot)
     * [Storage Bucket](https://console.cloud.google.com/storage/browser?project=tardsquad-discord-bot&prefix=) for the above containers
   * [Service Account](https://console.cloud.google.com/iam-admin/serviceaccounts/details/100468477191441270091?project=tardsquad-discord-bot&supportedpurview=project) used to publish Docker images to GCR.